How to invest £10k and get the best return

 4. Lifetime ISAs

 Lifetime ISAs are ISAs designed to help young people save for their first home or put away money for retirement.
 You can save up to £4,000 per year in either cash or investments.
 The government then adds a 25% top-up to new contributions, equal to up to £1,000.
-The free cash is nice, but at this rate and with such a low contribution limit it could take quite a while to save up for that first property.
 The bonus stops when you turn 50.
 Check out our article Compare the best and cheapest Lifetime ISA.
+If you are in the process of buying your first home, then check out our 'First-time buyer guide'

 A pension is a product designed to help fund your retirement.
 Contributions into the pension receive tax relief at your highest marginal rate and all investments held within it grow tax-free.
 From an investment perspective (the types of investments you can hold) they offer the same flexibility as a Stocks and Shares ISA.
 However, money put into a pension cannot be accessed until you are aged 55.
 If you want to find out more you can read our guide 'How do I set up a pension?
 Everything you need to know'.